mcosovic/JuliaGrid.jl/docs/src/tutorials/measurementModel.md

 ---

 ## State Estimation
-After establishing the measurement model, which includes specifying measurement values, variances, the locations of measurement devices, and known power system network parameters, the subsequent step involves the process of state estimation.
+After establishing the measurement model, which includes specifying measurement values, variances, the locations of measurement devices, and known power system network parameters, the next step is state estimation.
 State estimation is a component of energy management systems and typically encompasses network topology processing, observability analysis, state estimation algorithms, and bad data analysis.

 The primary goal of state estimation algorithms is to determine state variables, often associated with bus voltages.
 Therefore, by representing the vector of state variables as ``\mathbf x`` and the vector of noisy measurement values as ``\mathbf z``, we can effectively describe the state estimation problem using the following conditional probability equation:
 ```math